otto-de-legacy/pxdoppelganger/README.md

 * pXdoppelganger can tell you if those images are equal and what the percentual change is.
 * pXdoppelganger can also show you the "difference" image between the two images.

+## what are the restrictions?

+* pXdoppelganger will only work with PNG files.
+* pXdoppelganger will best work if you work with absolute file paths

 ## how do I use it?

 install the gem: